 For those who have never had the pleasure of living in a city with a vibrant urban parks system, it's hard to imagine the many uses and benefits that urban parks offer to downtown workers, residents, and visitors.
 Louisville Waterfront Park is the front door to Kentucky, a playground for people of all ages, and a gathering place for folks from all over the community.
 It offers a grand view of the river, space for concerts and festivals, quiet places to read a book, picnic spaces for your family and friends.
 The parks hosts crowds of 350,000 for Thunder Over Louisville, and groups of 25 for family reunions.

 The Park is made up of three phases and totals 85 acres.
-The last phase, Phase III, is currently under construction and will be completed (with the exception of the Big Four Pedestrian/Bicycle Bridge, which enjoyed more than a million visits in its first year of operation.
+The last phase was completed in February 2013 with the opening of the Big Four Pedestrian/Bicycle Bridge, which enjoyed more than a million visits in its first year of operation.